 Of course, you can visit the Speakeasy in The Mob Museum for the most authentic experience, but, Vegas has plenty to choose from on the Strip.
 But our favourite has to be a visit to The Cosmopolitan Hotel.

-Or visit Ghost Donkey, their smaller and almost trickier to find speakeasy at the back of the food court.
+Or visit Ghost Donkey, their smaller and almost trickier-to-find speakeasy at the back of the food court.
 It only has 29 seats and is the place to go for tequila and nachos.
-It’s cosy, has cute decor and filled with twinkling fairy lights.
+It’s cosy, has cute decor and is filled with twinkling fairy lights.

 See the Strip Sparkle